eflautt/ga-data-science/projects/final-projects/02-experiment-writeup/readme.md

 ### PROMPT

-Project outlines are a valuable resource to working through data projects.
-They help keep your project organized.
-Even if/as challenges come up with your project that may derail you away from your plan, as least you'll go in with a thoughtful approach.
-A well constructed outline can make your project seem effortless, while a poorly written outline may  of your time.
+Project outlines are a valuable resource when working with data projects, as they help keep your project organized.
+A well constructed outline can clarify your goals and serve as a checklist when conducting research and analysis.

-For this project, you will need to complete a problem statement and research design outline for ***one*** of the three lightning talks you designed, which serves as the starting point for getting your project off the ground.
-You should aim to complete this outline as soon as you have a clear idea of which project you want to work on.
+For this project, you will need to complete a problem statement and research design outline for one of the three lightning talks you designed during pt.
+1. This will serve as the starting point for your analysis.
+Make sure to include a specific aim and hypthesis, well-defined risks and assumptions, and clearly articulated goals and success metrics.

 Remember, completing this task earlier will give you more chances to iterate and improve!

 **Goal:** Create an outline of your research design approach, including hypothesis, assumptions, risks, and success metrics.